 The American Society of Addiction Medicine utilizes four criteria to define alcoholism:

 - Lack of control

-Those who grapple with this disease first hand have difficulty controlling their alcohol intake, are overly preoccupied (or “obsessed”) with the acquisition and consumption of alcohol, experience consequences directly related to their drinking behaviors, and struggle with denial that their behaviors are problematic.
-At Ambrosia Treatment Center, our treatment programs help individuals find root cause issues, create sustainable change and recover from the devastating effects of alcoholism.
+Those who grapple with this disease have difficulty controlling their alcohol intake, are overly preoccupied (or “obsessed”) with the acquisition and consumption of alcohol, experience consequences directly related to their drinking behaviors, and are in denial that their behaviors are problematic.
+At Ambrosia Treatment Center, our treatment programs help individuals discover the underlying issues, create sustainable change, and recover from the devastating effects of alcoholism.

-Alcohol is not a substance that you can abuse and remain free from consequence.
+Alcohol is not a substance that can be abused without causing consequence.
 The reality of the situation is that struggling with an alcohol use disorder can and will impact your life in a number of ways.
-You may experience effects that are short-term rather than long-term, or you may face risks that put you in the crosshairs of the legal system.
+You may experience effects that are both short and long-term, such as legal issues, chronic health conditions, or damage to personal relationships.
 There are a number of effects and risks you may face simply as a result of your alcohol use disorder.
 However, detox and addiction intervention can help.

 Short-Term Effects and Risks of Alcoholism

 Part of the problem with alcoholism is related to time.
 The longer that you drink, the more damage that accrues.
 However, other issues are immediate and they can harm you even if you are early on in your alcoholism.
 That is why alcohol rehab in West Palm Beach can help even if a person has only been drinking for a short amount of time.